Almost spanning subgraphs of random graphs after adversarial edge removal: Sparse regularity

 Some properties of the graph~$G$ translate to certain properties of the reduced graph~$R$ of the partition constructed by the sparse regularity lemma.
-An example of this phenomenon is given in the following lemma, Lemma~\ref{lem:reduced}, which is a minimum degree version of the sparse regularity lemma.
+For example the following well known consequence of Lemma~\ref{lem:sparse-RL} is a minimum degree version of the sparse regularity lemma.
+For a proof see \inappendix{Section~\ref{sec:aux:reduced}}{the appendix of~\cite{BoeKohTar_sparsebip_arxiv}}.

 \begin{lemma}[sparse regularity lemma, minimum degree version for $\Gnp$] For all $\alpha\in[0,1]$, $\eps>0$, and every integer $r_0$, there is an integer $r_1\ge 1$ such that for all $d\in[0,1]$ the following holds \aas\ for $\Gamma=\Gnp$ if $\log^4n/(pn)=\smallo(1)$.
 Let $G=(V,E)$ be a spanning subgraph of $\Gamma$ with $\deg_G(v)\ge\alpha\deg_\Gamma(v)$ for all $v\in V$.
 Then there is an $(\eps,d,p)$-dense partition of $G$ with reduced graph $R$ of minimum degree $\delta(R)\ge(\alpha-d-\eps)|V(R)|$ with $r_0\le|V(R)|\le r_1$. \end{lemma}